EddieBWXiao/Minimal_RLmodelling_Tutorial/README.md

 -This function is the model specification; it can act both as the likelihood function, which it does in the original den Ouden tutorial, and as a function to simulate choices (which makes life easier, I hope).

+example_outcome_sequence_1.mat

+-This sequence, when used in simulate and fit, is the outcome one would have observed if they their choice was "1" throughout.

 # Purpose